riccardoFasan/stack-overflow-tweaks-tool/README.md

 Download the repository.
 Go to your browser's extensions page, then turn on developer mode and load the src directory by clicking "load unpacked".
 Visit this [page](https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612) for more information on how to manually install an unpacked extension.

 > **⚠️** The main branch contains the chromium version of the extension.
 Switch to the "firefox-version" branch if you want to install it on Firefox.

+## Acknowledgements

+Special thanks to Dorotea Iob for designing the extension logo.

 ## License